-While this seems like a no-brainer there are still people around who think hitting their dog is okay.
-It’s not, under any circumstances.
+While this seems like a no-brainer, people still think hitting their dog is okay.
+It’s not under any circumstances.

-Nothing good comes from this and all you’ll have is a pet that’s scared of you.
+Nothing good comes from this; all you’ll have is a pet that’s scared of you.
 Take the time to train them, spend time with them and always show compassion, patience and love.
 If there comes a time you feel like you want to hit your dog, take a step back and remind yourself how many times he’s forgiven you.

 2. Spend time with them

-If you think about it in human terms, if you don’t spend time with a friend the relationship generally fails.
+If you think about it in human terms, the relationship generally fails if you don’t spend time with a friend.
 The same goes for your cockapoo.
-They don’t care how you do it, or what you do with them, they just want to be with you.
+They don’t care how you do it or what you do with them; they want to be with you.

 Take them for training classes, go for walks after work and go on outings on the weekend.
-Let them run in the park, or on the beach.
+Let them run in the park or on the beach.
 Play ball with them in the park.
-Not only is this quality time essential, it’s also essential they get their exercise.
+Not only is this quality time essential, but it’s also essential they get their exercise.

 3. Supply better dog food

 Your cockapoo deserves the best nutrition your money can buy.
-By no means are we saying you need to get the most expensive food on the market but also don’t skimp.
+By no means are we saying you need to get the most expensive food on the market, but don’t skimp.

-Check that what you’re feeding your best friend has the necessary nutrients and that it meets the AAFCO or PFMA health guidelines?
+Check that what you’re feeding your best friend has the necessary nutrients and meets the AAFCO or PFMA health guidelines.
 Is it the right food for a cockapoo?
 Is it right for the age of your dog?
 Does your dog have any specific dietary needs?
 These are all the questions you need to be asking.
 If unsure then ask your vet or local pet shop.
 You can also check dog food reviews from this reliable site.
-If cost is an issue then maybe treat your dog to premium organic food every now and then.
+If cost is an issue, then maybe treat your dog to premium organic food now and then.
 Also, don’t forget the treats.
-They’re necessary and they need to be healthy too.
+They’re necessary, and they need to be healthy too.